roman-milk/roman-milk.github.io/a-weird-one.md

  "Not until next week.
 My parents are taking me to Tulsa this week end to visit my grandparents."

  "Okay.
 How about this.
 You call me when you get back and let me know when you are available."
-Report_Story #2